 Since NCAV stocks are the least established stocks of all stocks, such a portfolio will have to be the most diversified, requiring at least 30 NCAV stocks.
 Such a portfolio will also require the most effort in the selection, verification, tracking and balancing of its component stocks.

 An automated analysis of all 4000 NYSE and NASDAQ stocks brings up more than 300 stocks meeting all of Graham's NCAV criteria today, with calculations adjusted for inflation.
-Shown here are the first 10 from the Free Comprehensive Graham Screener (click):
+Shown here are the first 10 from the Classic Graham Screener:

 Strategy 5: Special Situations or "Workouts"